newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

     x = 4 different camp types
     y = demand (reservations/campsites)

-    ^ Visualize if there is a difference in the median number of days across the four types.
-If there is not, than the median number of days probably doesn't affect popularity.
-If the median does differ, then it could impact popularity and it should be added to the ML.

 4. Find a feature of our campgrounds (like siteype) to explore that might add to final analysis (Vincent)